insectopalo/MToolBox/MToolBox/README.txt

 -M (MToolBox.sh) to enable duplicate read removal by MarkDuplicates;
 -I (MToolBox.sh) to enable mapped reads realignment around indels annotated in MITOMAP and HMTDB by GenomeAnalysisTK.jar;

+-s (mapExome.py) to set gmap as the read aligner.
+Default is to use gsnap.
 -t (mapExome.py) to set the number of threads used by gsnap.
 Default is 8;

 -t (assembleMTgenome.py) to set the minimum distance from the read end required to retain an indel for variant calling.
 Default is 5.
 Please note that only values ≥ 5 are allowed;